Impact partner profile

 integratehealth.org

-More than half of the world’s population lack access to essential health services, and Integrate Health exists to prove that a better standard of healthcare is possible.
+In rural Togo, maternal mortality remains six times higher than the global average.
+Women who seek to deliver in health facilities are delayed by long distances and a lack of transport.
+Health facilities are often undersupplied and stretched beyond capacity.
+Life-saving treatment like newborn resuscitation kits are non-existent, meaning complications during birth can escalate to life-threatening complications.
+Integrate Health exists to prove that a better standard of healthcare is possible.
 Beginning in the West African nation, Togo, their vision is to make quality primary healthcare accessible to all.

-Integrate Health has developed a model, in collaboration with community leaders and government public health experts, that provides high-quality primary care to remote and rural communities in Togo.
-The model has been deliberately designed to achieve multiple health, economic, and social outcomes, as well as removing barriers to healthcare.
+Integrate Health has developed a model called the Integrated Primary Care Program (IPCP), in collaboration with community leaders and government public health experts, that provides high-quality primary care to remote and rural communities in Togo and Guinea.

 These components are interlinked, and include: